 It’s important to recognize that ACH is not considered a real-time payment method.
 Our standard settlement cycle for most ACH debit transactions to post is 3-5 business days.

 Like paper checks, ACH payments can be returned for a number of reasons, including invalid account numbers, inability to locate account, chargebacks, and non-sufficient funds (NSF).
-If the payment is returned for one of these reasons, it can prolong a settlement period.
+In any of these cases, the transaction will have failed.
 As long as it is not returned during the settlement period, funds will be deposited into your bank account.

-Payments can be submitted to Actum at any time, and can be processed as soon as the same day.
+Payments can be submitted at any time and, through Actum, can be processed as soon as the same day.
 Actum also offers late night and weekend processing.
 This means that we keep payment submission deadlines pushed out later than other processors, so you can submit more transactions on the same day to shorten your settlement time.

 For qualified merchants, Actum also offers an Accelerated Payouts feature that can help shorten your settlement time to receive payouts in two, one, and sometimes even zero, business days.